Phonon-mediated Hydrodynamic Transport in a Weyl Semimetal: Discussion

 where $\alpha = \textrm{min}\left[T_\textrm{D}/T_\textrm{BG}, 1\right]$.
-In a system with a sufficiently small Fermi surface so that $T_\textrm{BG} < T_\textrm{D}$, this would lead to a value of $A_2/B_2 \sim 0.36$, which is of the same order of the observed values in several materials \cite{jaoui2018departure}.
+In a system with a sufficiently small Fermi surface so that $T_\textrm{BG} < T_\textrm{D}$, this would lead to a value of $A_2/B_2 \sim 0.36$, which is of the same order of the observed values in several materials, see Ref.\cite{jaoui2018departure}.
 In the opposite limit, where $T_\textrm{BG} > T_\textrm{D}$, then one has $A_2/B_2 \sim 0.53 \alpha^2$, i.e. the Lorenz ratio can become arbitrarily small.
-This is a similar conclusion to one reached in \cite{PhysRevB.98.245134}, although a screened Coulomb potential is behind that result, a contribution that is expected to be subdominant with respect to electron-phonon interactions in realistic semimetals \cite{Coulter18, osterhoudt2021evidence, vool2021imaging}.
+This is a similar conclusion to one reached in Ref.\cite{PhysRevB.98.245134}, although a screened Coulomb potential is behind that result, whereas Coulomb interactions are expected to be subdominant with respect to electron-phonon interactions in realistic semimetals \cite{Coulter18, osterhoudt2021evidence, vool2021imaging}.
 Here, by contrast, this result is reached for a constant potential (modulo structure factors) provided by the low temperature phonon-mediated electron-electron processes (\ref{scattering_amplitude_squared_low_temperature}).
-Note that, as in our original model, mixed-chirality processes are essential for a $T^2$ electric conductivity.
+As in the original model, mixed-chirality processes are essential for a $T^2$ electric conductivity.